rickbingpan/ChIP-seq/README.md

 2. Read Mapping: clean reads are aligned to the reference genome using [`bowtie2`](https://bowtie-bio.sourceforge.net/bowtie2/index.shtml).
 3. Marking Duplicates: [`picard`](https://broadinstitute.github.io/picard/) are used to mark potential PCR duplicates in the aligned reads.
 4. Filtering: Depending on whether the data is paired-end (`-q 10 -F1804`) or single-end (`-q 10 -F1024`), the script uses [`samtools`](http://www.htslib.org/) to filter the aligned reads based on mapping quality and flags.
 The filtered reads are stored in a file named `<sample>.final.bam`.
-5. Result Conversion to BigWig: The final BAM files are converted into BED format, and then into bedgraph format, followed by conversion to BigWig format using [bedGraphToBigWig](https://www.encodeproject.org/software/bedgraphtobigwig/) for visualization purposes ([`IGV`](https://www.igv.org/)).
+5. Result Conversion to BigWig: The final BAM files are converted into BED format, and then into bedgraph format, followed by conversion to BigWig format using [bedGraphToBigWig](https://www.encodeproject.org/software/bedgraphtobigwig/) for visualization ([`IGV`](https://www.igv.org/)).
 6. Additional analysis: Statistical mapping information (`assessment.sh.o` for rmdup.bam map results , `assessment.sh.e` for error info and f.assessment.sh.* for final.bam).

 If you need to use this script to run multi samples, you can use this command: